Free personalized radio that

 Hawtin and +8's co-founder, John Acquaviva, began working together in 1989, originally to make a Derrick May megamix for use on the radio; they later emerged from Acquaviva's studio with several original recordings.
-The duo issued one single, "Elements of Tone" as the first release on +8 Records (credited to States of Mind), and sat back while many in the techno world puzzled over who was responsible.
-The label's later releases -- by Kenny Larkin, Jochem Paap (aka Speedy J), and Mark Gage (aka Vapourspace) in addition to various Hawtin/Acquaviva projects -- made the label famous for laboratory-precise techno based on slowly evolving and shifting acid lines.
+The duo issued one single, "Elements of Tone," as the first release on +8 Records (credited to States of Mind), and sat back while many in the techno world puzzled over who was responsible.
+The label's later releases -- by Kenny Larkin, Jochem Paap (aka Speedy J), and Mark Gage (aka Vapourspace), in addition to various Hawtin/Acquaviva projects -- made the label famous for laboratory-precise techno based on slowly evolving and shifting acid lines.
 The aggressive sound matched the work of the label/artist collective Underground Resistance as the best techno to come out of Detroit in the early '90s, thanks to a slow down in the work of past masters Atkins, May, and Saunderson.
-Demand grew at the same time for Hawtin's excellent acid-inspired DJing.
+At the same time, demand grew for Hawtin's excellent acid-inspired DJing.

 That impressive schedule was shattered in 1995, when Hawtin was entangled in difficulties resulting from a sudden crackdown on his usual procedure of crossing the American border to perform.
 Refused entrance for more than a year, he lost his inspirational grounding with the Detroit scene and found it difficult to continue recording for his third Plastikman album, Klinik.
 While he waited for re-entry, Hawtin spent time setting up the sub-label Definitive, and continued to DJ around the world.
 Though he recorded scattered singles for +8 and related imprints, his only full-length release that year was an excellent entry in the Mixmag Live! series, taken from a DJ set recorded at the Building in Windsor.
 By the time he was able to return to America, he had changed his musical direction and eventually abandoned the Klinik album.

-Hawtin returned in 1996 to his release schedule; during each month of the year, he issued a completely unadorned single recorded as Concept 1 (some were later collected on Concept 1 96:CD, mixed by Hawtin).
+Hawtin returned to his release schedule in 1996; during each month of the year, he issued a completely unadorned single recorded as Concept 1 (some were later collected on Concept 1 96:CD, mixed by Hawtin).
 Desperately minimal works, even compared to his earlier material, the singles showed Hawtin's reaction to the new school of barely there techno coming from German labels like Basic Channel, Chain Reaction, Profan, and Studio 1 -- all of them originally influenced in no small way by Plastikman recordings.
 Finally, in early 1998, he released his third Plastikman LP, Consumed, which proved to be just as brutally shadowed as the Concept 1 material.
 The continued experimentalist direction showed Hawtin coming full circle, back to his position on the leading edge of intelligent techno.
 Many of the unreleased Klinik recordings surfaced in late 1998 on the compilation Artifakts [BC].
+Much of the next decade found Hawtin busy with other projects and pursuits, living in New York shortly before moving to Berlin in 2003 to focus on his M_nus label.
+2003 also saw the release of fifth Plastikman full-length, Closer, the first to feature Hawtin's vocals prominently in the mix.
+2011 saw the release of Arkives: 1993 - 2010, an extensive collection of the complete Plastikman discography and lots of unreleased material as well.
+In November 2013, Hawtin was invited by Belgian fashion designer Raf Simons to perform at New York's Guggenheim Museum for their annual fundraiser, an event that saw a Plastikman set performed around a specially constructed LED obelisk.
+The experience inspired Hawtin to complete work on a new Plastikman album, and the quickly realized Ex saw release in June of 2014.
 [See Also: F.U.S.E., Richie Hawtin] ~ John Bush